 Source: Overcoming Range Anxiety

 Based on statewide averages, the fossil fuel used to create power for an electric vehicle from the grid in Hawaii is 34 to 40 percent less than the fossil fuel required to directly power a similar gasoline-fueled vehicle.
-This average is expected to improve as use of renewable energy sources in Hawaii increases.
+This will improve as Hawaii reaches 100 percent renewable electricity.

 Fuel Cost Comparison of a Nissan Leaf to Combustion Engine Cars